kubenow/KubeNow/README.md

 ![GitHub Logo](/architecture.png)

 This kind of deployment is particularly convenient, as only the master node, and the **edge nodes** (that run [Traefik](https://traefik.io/)) need to be associated to public IPs (which are usually scarce).
 Therefore, the end user will access the microservices running in the **Kubernetes nodes**, through a **edge node** that will act as a reverse proxy.
 The DNS service will loadbalance the requests over the edge nodes.

+## Getting started

+Want to try KubeNow?
+You can get started following the tutorials in the [wiki](https://github.com/mcapuccini/KubeNow/wiki)